 Every day, about 9,500 people in the United States receive a skin cancer diagnosis, and surgical removal of the lesion is the primary treatment.
-The board-certified and fellowship-trained dermatologists at Dermatology Associates of the Palm Beaches, with locations in Palm Beach Gardens, Palm City, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, offer the innovative Mohs surgery for removal of skin cancer lesions.
+The board-certified and fellowship-trained dermatologists at Dermatology Associates of the Palm Beaches, with locations in Palm Beach Gardens, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, offer the innovative Mohs surgery for removal of skin cancer lesions.
 To learn more about Mohs surgery for skin cancer, call or request an appointment online today.

 Mohs surgery is an innovative technique for the surgical treatment of skin cancer.
 During Mohs surgery, your surgeon removes the cancerous tissue one layer at a time, which helps preserve the surrounding healthy tissue and may minimize scarring.

 All of the Mohs surgeons at Dermatology Associates of the Palm Beaches, which includes Richard Krathen, MD, FAAD, FACMS, Howard Green, MD, FACP, FAAD, FACMS, and John Strasswimmer, MD, PhD, FAAD, FACMS, are fellowship-trained and members of the American College of Mohs Surgery, the only fellowship-training organization for Mohs surgery in the United States.

 Dermatology Associates of the Palm Beaches determines if you’re a good candidate for Mohs skin cancer surgery during a consultation.
 The innovative technique treats all forms of skin cancer, including basal cell carcinoma, squamous cell carcinoma, and melanoma.